leanprover/logic_and_proof_lean3/relations_in_lean.rst

     end hidden

-Now that we have the definition of preorder in hand, we can describe a partial order as an "antisymmetric preorder" and an equivalence relation is a "symmetric preorder."
+Now that we have the definition of preorder in hand, we can describe a partial order as an "antisymmetric preorder" and an equivalence relation as a "symmetric preorder."

 .. code-block:: lean